pavkam/tzdb/README.md

 The current version of TZDB  is compiled with **2019b** version of IANA TZDB and the latest Windows alias translation table (from CLDR project) .

-Additional documentation can be found in (Code Examples)[https://github.com/pavkam/tzdb/wiki/Code-Examples] and [API Documentation].

 ## Using the Library